 Dumbbell squats engage smaller, secondary, and weak stabilizing muscles in the shoulders, hips, and glutes such as the rotator cuffs, rear delts, piriformis, and gluteus minimus, which improve balance as well as the overall conditioning of the lower body.

 Barbell squats, on the other hand, engage mostly large muscles in the legs and back, which allows you to lift heavier weights than dumbbell squats.
+In a barbell squat, the shoulders act as minor stabilizer muscles throughout the entirety of the exercise.

 Dumbbell squats recruit more muscles than barbell squats, however these muscles do not reach hypertrophy better nor faster than barbell squats.